NickCommit/1st/ReadMe.md

 GitHub test/

-Some challanges from codewars in code.js
+Some challanges from codewars in code.js file